parmegv/leap_doc/docs/client/testers-howto.md

 We have put together a script to allow rapid testing in different platforms for the brave souls like you.
-Check it out in the *Setting up a Work Enviroment* section of the [Hacking](client/dev-environment) page only that in a more compact way suitable (ahem) also for non developers.
+Check it out in the *Using automagic helper script* section of the [Hacking](client/dev-environment) page only that in a more compact way suitable (ahem) also for non developers.